 Be sure to consult with your attorney when it comes time to enter into a contract or for family law matters that can be affected by your move.
 This is especially the case if you are divorced and have full or shared custody of children, plan to move out of state, or are moving because of a divorce and assets are being separated.

-If you have been in your present home for awhile, you may experience some strong emotions as you prepare for this move.
-You’re human – it’s going to happen!
+If you have been in your present home for a while, you may experience some strong emotions as you prepare for this move.
+You’re human – it’s inevitable!
 Recognize that you might have some memories and feelings surface after all these years in this home and allow yourself time to work through them.
-It’s only natural.

 If your move is more abrupt because of a sudden job transfer or family situation, take time to talk to all family members about what is happening.
-Get everyone on board as much as possible about the transition and focus on something positive that awaits in your new home.
+Get everyone on board as much as possible and focus on something positive that awaits in your new home.

 We have worked with sellers, particularly downsizers, who began the process of selling a family home only to realize that they were not ready to move!
-It’s better to come to this conclusion sooner rather than later, before that precious home hits the market.
+It’s better to come to this conclusion sooner rather than when that precious home hits the market.

 Moving causes stress!
 Most likely you are moving for reasons that involve major life events – positive or negative – and this causes stress.
 With stress comes the likelihood of illness.
 Understand the stress you will be under because of this move and be as ready as for it as you can be.